 As we mentioned earlier, one of the few things that makes all DevOps engineers similar is their understanding of the DevOps methodology.
 While this can be picked up on the job, it is much more efficient to develop such an understanding via a fully accredited training course.

-The DevOps Institute is a global organization that includes many of the world’s top DevOps engineers.
+The DevOps Institute is a global organization that boasts many of the world’s top DevOps engineers as members.
 In addition to helping advance our understanding of DevOps through regular webinars, research pieces, and even online conferences, it has also established a series of world-class DevOps certifications.

 Good e-Learning is an award-winning online training company with a diverse portfolio of courses on DevOps, DevSecOps, SRE, and more.
 As a Trusted Education Partner for the DevOps Institute, we have proven the scope and effectiveness of our DevOps training opportunities.
 Our courses come with a variety of online training assets, including instructor-led videos, knowledge checks, and practice exams, as well as downloadable materials for studying offline.
 Students can access courses anywhere via the free Go.Learn app, and our support team is fully qualified to answer questions on course content.
 Once a student feels ready, they can also contact us to receive a FREE exam voucher.